giuthas-speech-research-tools/cast/README.md

 a good deal less carpal tunnel strain because of reduced number of mouse clicks.
 And a significantly more relaxed feel about the segmentation process in general.

+CAST *is* aware that data beyond simple audio exist and will include features in the future that take this into account.

 ## Roadmap to 1.0

 CAST is going to be re-organised a bit in the very near future (during autumn of